s0um0r0y/s0um0r0y.github.io/content/authors/admin/_index.md

         RealSense camera for the collaborative action of heavy object lifting with an efficiency of 68% compared to reinforcement learning approaches.
       - Was one among 42 students selected under the institute project funded category at the IIT Kanpur
+  - position: Robotics System Validation Intern
+    company_name: Unbox Robotics
+    company_url: ''
+    company_logo: ''
+    date_start: 2023-09-01
+    date_end: '2023-11-01'
+    summary: |
+      Responsibilities include:
+      - Developed on a project to automate the testing of the web page used for controlling robots using webdriver.io and JavaScript, Docker and deployed it on GitLab CI/CD pipeline, which improved validation teams’ testing efficiency by 20%.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`